-This Overnight Peanut Butter French Toast Casserole is an easy, make-ahead breakfast that’s perfect for Thanksgiving or Christmas brunch!
-It’s a new twist on a favorite that everyone will love!
+This Overnight Peanut Butter French Toast Casserole is a simple, make-ahead breakfast perfect for any special gathering.
+If you’d rather hit the snooze button than stand over a stove, this recipe is for you!
+It’s an indulgent, high-protein twist on a classic favorite that everyone will love.

 There is just nothing better than a make-ahead breakfast.
 Ever.
 Any day of the week.

-But, they are even more awesome around the holidays — right?!
-You’ve got guests staying over, or a holiday brunch party, and who wants to get up early and slave over 10 different skillets, griddles and casserole dishes??
+You’ve got guests staying over, or a holiday brunch party, and who wants to get up early and slave over 10 different skillets, griddles, and casserole dishes??
 Not I.

-This Peanut Butter French Toast Casserole was a natural progression from this Peach Cobbler French Toast Casserole and this S’mores French Toast Casserole — and one you absolutely need to add to your repertoire!
+This peanut butter French toast casserole was a natural progression from this Peach Cobbler French Toast Casserole and this S’mores French Toast Casserole — and one you absolutely need to add to your repertoire!
+It has a wonderfully soft, pudding-like texture with a rich, nutty flavor that is irresistible.
 If I’m being totally honest, I think it’s my favorite French toast casserole on the blog to date.

 Ingredients